 On that note, I want to talk about water consumption.
 Many of us fell for the myth that you need to drink lots of water to be healthy.
 We also listened to the same people who told us to eat less salt to be healthy.
 For many of us with a perfectionist, all or nothing mindset we took this too far and drank several litres of water per day and ate hardly any salt.
 This is a recipe for disaster!
 We need salt to maintain a healthy water balance in our body and drinking too much water can flush out electrolytes leaving us feeling cold, dizzy and “washed out”.

 If you have been doing this, I recommend experimenting with reducing the amount of water you are drinking and increasing your salt consumption.
 This is something I only learned way after my period recovery journey but it has been extremely beneficial for my overall health.
 I learned this from reading book Eat for Heat, a book written by Matt Stone, an expert on raising metabolism.
-If you notice yourself feeling warmer, especially your fingers and toes, and sleeping better then you know you are on the right track to recovery.
-Especially at the beginning of recovery, or if you are feeling very cold, replace all zero calorie drinks including with water with things like milk, juice, smoothies or even sports drinks.
-Add a pinch of salt to every glass for bonus points.
+He describes a symptom of restrictive dieting that I experienced myself – needing to pee all of the time as well as a low body temperature.
+Especially at the beginning of recovery, or if you are feeling very cold, replace all zero calorie drinks including water and diet soda with things like milk, juice, smoothies or even sports drinks containing electrolytes and glucose.
+Your body actually needs the salts and sugar to properly absorb the water which explains why plain water often feels like it “goes straight through you”.
+You can even add a pinch of salt to every glass if you are really struggling wit hydration.
+If you notice yourself peeing less frequently, feeling warmer, especially your fingers and toes, and sleeping better then you know you are on the right track to recovery.

 Does it matter when I eat during recovery?
 Can I get my period back whilst intermittent fasting?